offbynull/learn/Bioinformatics/input/input.md

 **WHAT**: Given a set of sequences, identify k-mers in those sequences that may be members of the same motif.

-**WHY**: A transcription factor is an enzyme that regulates the transcription of a gene by either increasing or decreasing the rate of transcription.
-It does so by binding to a specific part of the gene's upstream region.
-This part is called the transcription factor binding site, and it contains a k-mer that matches a motif expected by the transcription factor called a regulatory motif.
+**WHY**: A transcription factor is an enzyme that either increases or decreases a gene's transcription rate.
+It does so by binding to a specific part of the gene's upstream region called the transcription factor binding site.
+That transcription factor binding site consists of a k-mer that matches the motif expected by that transcription factor, called a regulatory motif.

 A single transcription factor may operate on many different genes.
 Often times a scientist will identify a set of genes that are suspected to be regulated by a single transcription factor, but that scientist won't know ...